-GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes IPC.01 KW: Infection prevention and control (IPC) Team, certification, IPC qualification and training IPC.01 KW: Infection prevention and control (IPC) Team, certification, IPC qualification and training Rephrasing of EOC: (EOC.03: The IPC team members are qualified and trained).
-IPC.02 KW: IPC program, risk assessment, guidelines IPC.02 KW: IPC program, risk assessment, guidelines 1) Modified EOCs: (EOC.01: The hospital has an infection control program that addresses all the elements mentioned in the intent from a) through i).
+GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes IPC.01 KW: Infection prevention and control (IPC) Team, certification, IPC qualification and training Rephrasing of EOC: (EOC.03: The IPC team members are qualified and trained).
+IPC.02 KW: IPC program, risk assessment, guidelines IPC.02 KW: IPC program, risk assessment, guidelines Modified EOCs: (EOC.01: The hospital has an infection control program that addresses all the elements mentioned in the intent from a) through i).
 (EOC.04: The program is implemented in all hospital areas and covers patients, visitors, and staff).
-2) Updated EOC.05 by merging two EOCs (EOC.05: and EOC.06) in Hospital edition 2021.
+Updated EOC.05 by merging two EOCs (EOC.05: and EOC.06) in Hospital edition 2021.
 IPC.03 KW: IPC committee, meetings IPC.03 KW: IPC committee, meetings Modified EOC: (EOC.01: There are clear terms of reference for the infection control committee that includes at least from a) to g) in the intent).
 Rephrasing of EOC: (EOC.04 The committee minutes are recorded).
-IPC.04 KW: Hand Hygiene IPC.05 KW: Hand Hygiene 1) Modified EOC: (EOC.01: The hospital has approved Hand Hygiene policies and procedures based on current professional guidelines that address all the elements mentioned in the intent from a) to g).
+IPC.04 KW: Hand Hygiene IPC.05 KW: Hand Hygiene Modified EOC: (EOC.01: The hospital has approved Hand Hygiene policies and procedures based on current professional guidelines that address all the elements mentioned in the intent from a) to g).

 GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes Added a new EOC: (EOC.03: Hand hygiene is implemented according to the policy).
-3) Updated (EOC.06) by merging two EOCs (EOC.04 and EOC.05) in Hospital edition 2021 IPC.05 KW: PPE, guidelines, Physical Barriers IPC.06 KW: PPE, guidelines, Physical Barriers 1) Added a new EOC: (EOC.04: Hospital staff is trained on the proper way and sequence of donning and doffing of various PPE).
-2) Madified EOC: (EOC.04: The 2) Modified EOC: (EOC.01: The hospital has a personal protective equipment policy that includes items mentioned in the intent from a) through e).
+Updated (EOC.06) by merging two EOCs (EOC.04 and EOC.05) in Hospital edition 2021 IPC.05 KW: PPE, guidelines, Physical Barriers IPC.06 KW: PPE, guidelines, Physical Barriers 5) Added a new EOC: (EOC.04: Hospital staff is trained on the proper way and sequence of donning and doffing of various PPE).
+6) Modified EOC: (EOC.01: The hospital has a personal protective equipment policy that includes items mentioned in the intent from a) through e).
 IPC.06 KW: detergents, antiseptics, and disinfectants IPC.07 KW: detergents, antiseptics, and disinfectants Modified standard statement: (Detergents, antiseptics, and disinfectants are available, selected and used according to current national/international guidelines).
 IPC.07 KW Respiratory Hygiene Protocol, cough etiquette IPC.08 KW: Respiratory Hygiene Protocol, cough etiquette Modified EOC: (EOC.01: Respiratory hygiene/cough etiquette supplies are displayed at appropriate places).
 IPC.08 KW: Safe injection practices IPC.09 KW: Safe injection practices Rephrasing of standard statement to be: (The hospital ensures Safe injection practices).
-2) Rephrased EOC: (EOC.03: The hospital ensures single use of the fluid's infusion).
-3) Added a new EOC: (EOC.04: The hospital ensures sterility of any parenteral administration).
-IPC.09 IPC.10 Modified standard statement: (Environmental cleaning and disinfection activities are aligned with
+Rephrased EOC: (EOC.03: The hospital ensures single use of the fluid's infusion).
+Added a new EOC: (EOC.04: The hospital ensures sterility of any parenteral administration).
+IPC.09 KW: Environmental cleaning, evidence- based guidelines IPC.10 KW: Environmental cleaning, evidence-based guidelines 1) Modified standard statement : (Environmental cleaning and disinfection activities are aligned with